DarshanDeshpande/Scrapera/README.md

     </ul>
 </li>
 <br>
-This main aim of this package is to cluster common scraping tasks so as to make it more convenient for ML researchers and engineers to focus on their models rather than worrying about the data collection process
+The main aim of this package is to cluster common scraping tasks so as to make it more convenient for ML researchers and engineers to focus on their models rather than worrying about the data collection process
 <br><br/>

 >DISCLAIMER: Owner or Contributors do not take any responsibility for misuse of data obtained through Scrapera.
 Contact the owner if copyright terms are violated due to any module provided by Scrapera.